Themer Singular layout type

 - The Comments module displays the standard information about Post comments.
 You cannot configure which information is displayed.
 You can only configure what's typically on the Advanced tab of a module: margins, responsive display conditions, visibility, animation, and custom ID or class names.

 Special Post Modules category for the Singular Themer layout

-When you edit the Singular Themer layout in Beaver Builder, there's a special module group called Post modules, as shown in the following screenshot Most of these modules are used in the Singular Themer layout template.
+When you edit the Singular Themer layout in Beaver Builder, there's a special module in the Themer group called Post modules, as shown in the following screenshot Most of these modules are used in the Singular Themer layout template.

 See the Related Articles for a description of each of these modules.

-Note: While the Singular Themer layout can be applied to pages, it has limited usefulness.
+Note: While the Singular Themer layout can be applied to pages as well as posts, it has limited usefulness.
 Most of the specialized Post modules for Singular Themer layouts don't apply to pages, and your pages' content area will have to be edited in a WordPress text editor.